-The overview of Whyalla and diving logistics associated with a trip to South Australia for the annual cuttlefish aggregation is really straightforward.
-Because there is only one dive shop in town, it’s called Whyalla Diving Services and is run by Tony Bramley.
-Who is the person that has probably than any other single individual to protect this special and quite unique occurrence!
+It’s called Whyalla Diving Services and is run by Tony Bramley – the person who has probably done more than any other single individual to protect this special and quite unique occurrence!

-Then when I landed, he said just come round to the shop and he would sort me out from there with air, weights, directions and general safety.
+Then when I arrived in Whyalla I went to the shop and he fixed me up with air, weights, directions and general safety.

-That was exactly what happened and I had four great days with the cuttlefish.
+I followed Tony’s instructions and had four great days with the cuttlefish.
 Followed by a couple of days at the weekend with some local divers Tony introduced me to.

 They showed me some other sites and we have remained friends to this day.